Zepbound vials: Dosage, costs, and administration

 - Administration: With Zepbound vials, you need to use a separate needle and syringe to draw the medication yourself.
 Zepbound injector pens come prefilled with the medication and have a needle already attached.

-- Insurance coverage: Zepbound vials can’t be covered by insurance and must be paid in cash.
-Zepbound pens can be covered by insurance, but coverage may vary depending on the plan.
+- Insurance coverage: Zepbound vials are typically not covered by insurance and must be paid in cash.
+Zepbound pens may be covered by insurance, but coverage may vary by insurance plan.

-- Savings eligibility: Zepbound vials have a fixed price of $349–$499 per month and cannot be purchased with coupons.
-However, you can use Zepbound coupons, like the official Zepbound Savings Card from Eli Lilly (if eligible) and receive Zepbound pens for as little as $25/month, or pharmacy discount cards from sites like SingleCare or GoodRx to help pay for Zepbound pens.
+- Savings eligibility: Zepbound vials have a fixed price of $299–$449 per month and cannot be purchased with coupons.
+However, if you have commercial insurance, you can use Zepbound coupons, like the official Zepbound Savings Card from Eli Lilly (if eligible) and receive Zepbound pens for as little as $25 for up to a 3-month prescription, or pharmacy discount cards from sites like SingleCare or GoodRx to help pay for Zepbound pens.

 Zepbound vials vs. Zepbound pens